czmyt/steve/favorite-software.md

 ### For Every Windows Workstation Computer

-I install and configure these apps on every Windows workstation computer that I setup for my personal and small business use.
+I install and configure these apps on every Windows workstation computer that I setup for myself.
 All of these are free except for Microsoft Office.

 - #### Collections